curbe454/curbe454.github.io/content/post/ocaml_reverse_start/index.md

 # let declaration

 Let's start from a simple example.
-A whole file is written with only one line:
+A whole file is written with only two lines:

 ```ml Example.ml
 let a = 10

 let b = [1;2;3]
 ```

+Compiled:

 ```asm
 camlExample.data_begin: